randa-mu/blocklock-solidity/README.md

 ```

 #### 2. Extend the AbstractBlocklockReceiver contract
-Your contract must inherit from `AbstractBlocklockReceiver` and initialize with the deployed `BlocklockSender (Proxy)` contract from your desired network in the constructor.
+Your contract must inherit from `AbstractBlocklockReceiver` and initialize with the deployed `BlocklockSender (Proxy)` contract from your desired network in the constructor. `AbstractBlocklockReceiver` can also be customised.

 For a full example contract, please see [MockBlocklockReceiver.sol](src/mocks/MockBlocklockReceiver.sol) in the `src/mocks` folder.
 It inherits from the [AbstractBlocklockReceiver](src/AbstractBlocklockReceiver.sol) base contract.